Skill Demand Index

 Which roles need Project Management Experience most:

-Project Management positions drive 60% of demand.
-Other and Marketing also frequently list Project Management Experience as a requirement.
+Project Management positions drive 68% of demand.
+Other and Software Engineering also frequently list Project Management Experience as a requirement.
+Skills commonly paired with Project Management Experience include Communication Skills and Bachelor's Degree.

 Depth Level Distribution